Contemporary Craft BA (Hons)

 Tutorial

-The Contemporary Craft Research Project has two options:
+The Contemporary Craft Research Project offers two options:

-- 15-credit Research Project (aligned with Contemporary Craft Major), or
+- A 15-credit Research Project (aligned with the Contemporary Craft Major), or

-The Research Project / Integrated Dissertation component provides students with the opportunity to submit a professionally presented and in-depth study that further develops and strengthens:
+Whichever pathway is chosen, this component gives students the opportunity to deliver a professionally presented and in-depth study that demonstrates:

 - Subject knowledge